Best Bait for Surf Fishing: Where To Get Them And How To Rig Them

 The internal organs of sharks are only loosely held in place by connective tissue that is fine in the water, but when held up by the tail or otherwise, the tissue may tear and cause damage to their organs.

-Best Bait for Surf Fishing in Florida
+Best Bait for Florida Surf Fishing

 This question can be answered in a couple of different ways, but I'll start with this one.
-The best bait for surf fishing in Florida is live shrimp.
+The best bait for saltwater fishing in Florida is live shrimp.
 Some will disagree and insist that the best bait is squid or cut bait.
 Everyone is correct because the question is flawed!
 The best bait is whatever your targeted fish prefers most.

 The easiest bait to use for surf fishing in Florida is shrimp.
 One of the messiest is cut squid, but it's very good for catching a variety of fish.